marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       mechanism from parents’ credit supply to affiliates’ sales.
 Both financial and real channels played a role: Parents withdrew equity from their affiliates, reduced intra-firm trade with affiliates, and required more long-term lending from the affiliates.
-The results suggest that multinationals contribute to global business cycle synchronization.
+The results improve our understanding of the internal operations of multinational firms and suggest that multinationals contribute to global business cycle synchronization.
     headline: Job Market Paper
     link: 'https://drive.google.com/open?id=1n1-pd4CxyauSDExvsukhXQWQe9wXTWAK'
     subtitle: (with Kilian Huber)